 OR equivalent awards

-Preferred subjects include Business Studies, Media Studies, Economics, Fashion Studies, Information Technology, English and Languages.
+Preferred subjects include Business Studies, Economics, Fashion Studies, Information Technology, English, Languages, Media Studies and Psychology.

 This course requires a minimum 280 UCAS tariff points.

 Exceptionally, applicants who do not meet these course entry requirements may still be considered if the course team judges the application demonstrates additional strengths and alternative evidence.
 This might, for example, be demonstrated by: related academic or work experience; the quality of the personal statement; a strong academic or other professional reference; or a combination of these factors.

 Applicants are expected to show evidence of work experience or placement.

 English Language Requirements

 All classes are conducted in English.
 If English is not your first language you will be asked to provide evidence of your English language ability when you enrol.